SiideCode/LuauScript/README.md

 - VM: not started
 - Luau Transpiler: not started

-## Note

-Currently considering to change the syntax and other stuff a little bit due to concerns related to implementation complexity, performance, and other things.

 ## How to include in your rojo project (WIP)

 1. get [Rojo](https://rojo.space)